shenghuahe/zf2-cache-mvc-response/README.md

 **Configuration**

-The filesystem cache is configured within Application/module.config.php and therefore deligated to Zend\Cache\Service\StorageCacheAbstractServiceFactory to construct the Cache Adapter.
+The filesystem cache is configured within Application/module.config.php and therefore delegated to Zend\Cache\Service\StorageCacheAbstractServiceFactory to construct the Cache Adapter.

 **Response Caching**